 If you really are the proverbial data squirrel, here are a few simple suggestions:

 • Archive any files you are unlikely to need regularly.
 Control-click on a folder and select the compress option.
+(Here's more info on how to zip Mac files.)
 The space saved will vary according to the type of file being archived: JPEGs and DMGs, for instance, are unlikely to compress very much.
 Once created, archives can either remain on your Mac or be saved to an external drive.

 • Use an external drive for data files.
 This would be especially useful for design, audio or video files.